 One of the criteria that is commonly used to “prove” irreversible pulpitis is the 10 seconds of lingering pain after cold testing a tooth.

 Is cold testing pulp vitality logical and accurate?

 The 10 seconds of lingering pain is a common method and undoubtedly it identifies when a nerve is “hyperactive”.
 By hyperactivity, we mean long-lasting, continued firing of the pain nerves after the cold stimuli is removed.

 While there is no high quality research of how long is “too long,” the conventional wisdom in dentistry is if the pain lasts 10 seconds or longer after the cold is removed from a tooth, this is too long.
 Normally, when a cold test is used, this test is performed on a symptomatic tooth without signs of periapical lucency on a radiograph.

 Based on a 2012 systematic review of the diagnosis of the condition of the dental pulp it was determined that the scientific evidence is insufficient to assess the accuracy of the “hypersensibility” to cold stimulation as a method of determining reversible versus irreversible pulp inflammation.
-Nevertheless, dentists routinely, use this test of justify that a root canal treatment is the next logical treatment for the patient’s symptoms.
+Nevertheless, dentists routinely, use this test to justify that a root canal treatment is the next logical treatment for the patient’s symptoms.

 Testing Pulp Vitality: Odontotest

 The odontotest or Endo-Ice test involves:

 - Greater than 10 seconds of lingering pain = substantial pulpitis

 Cold spray applied to a Q-tip and then held on a tooth for 5-10 seconds.
 Assuming pain is produced by this cold stimulation, if the pain lingers for more than 10 seconds after the Q-tip is removed this is considered evidence of irreversible pulpitis.